Services | Library I.T.

 eResources – Off-Campus Access

 You can access the library’s electronic resources during library hours in the library.
-When you try to access all toll access resources you will be prompted to enter the 12 digit barcode number from your StMU ID card.
-Please confirm that your StMU ID card is registered at the library and be sure you are entering your entire 12-digit barcode (not your ID number).
+When you try to access all toll access resources you will be prompted to enter your STMU email and password into an external authentication system called OpenAthens.

 For more information on the Library’s electronic resources please see the Electronic Resources information page.